 - Last, bring to a simmer on medium heat, reduce heat and lid.
 Stirring occasionally, cook on low until the onions are tender.
 Stir in a bit of lime juice just before sharing.

 - How Spicy?
 Take the spicy up or down in this recipe by adjusting the amount of chipotle pepper.
 If you prefer spicy black beans, use a whole or half pepper.
-If you prefer just a little spice, leave it out, but be sure to include the adobo sauce.
+If you prefer just a little spice, leave it out, but include the adobo sauce.
 There’s so much flavor there!

-- For meal prep, these Mexican style black beans can be made up to two days in advance and are freezer friendly.
+- For meal prep, these Mexican-style black beans can be made up to two days in advance and are freezer friendly.

-More Mexican Food Recipes to Love
+More Mexican-Inspired Recipes to Love

 - Spanish Brown Rice